microsoft/pxt/common-docs/about/editor-features.md

 **Project name and download filename**

 When you download the program for your project, the name you gave the project becomes part of the download file.
-If you decide to rename the download file, the name you chose for the project, not the current filename, is used and displayed by editor.
+If you decide to rename the download file, the name you chose for the project, not the current filename, is used and displayed by the editor.

 #### ~